-If the claimant owns the copyright in the physically bundled a computer program and the together with a user manual or other documentation, or other elements for that program, and if the claimant physically bundled these items together and distributed themdistribution to the public as a single, integrated unit (such as a shrink-wrapped box containing a disk and booklet), it may be possible to register them together the works with one application and one filing fee. if all the works were first published in that integrated unit and if the claimant owns the copyright in those works.
-For information concerning thisthe- unit of publication option, see Chapter 1100, Section 1107.
-By contrast, if the program and the documentation are distributed online, if they are distributed computer program was first published separately from each the user manual or other, documentation or if theythe program and the other material are owned by different claimants, each element is considered a separate work and a separate application for each element is required.
+If the claimant owns the copyright in the program and the user manual or other documentation for that program, and if the claimant physically bundled these items together and distributed them to the public in the same, integrated unit (such as a shrink-wrapped box containing a disk and booklet), it may be possible to register them together with one application and one filing fee.
+For information concerning this option, see Chapter 1100, Section 1103.
+By contrast, if the program and the documentation are distributed online, if they are distributed separately from each other, or if they are owned by different claimants, each element is considered a separate work and a separate application for each element is required.